-Any affiliate programme should have clear and transparent affiliate agreements and terms and conditions in place.
-List what affiliates can and can't do in terms of promoting your brand, especially in the search space.
+Any affiliate program should have clear and transparent affiliate agreements and terms and conditions in place.
+List what affiliates can and can’t do in terms of promoting your brand, especially in the search space.
 Having these agreements in place makes it far easier to contest non-compliant activity when it happens.

 3. Have a process in place to manage non-compliant partners

-It's essential to have the systems and contracts, agreements and principles in place.
+It’s essential to have the systems and contracts, agreements and principles in place.
 Especially ahead of a busy Q4.
 Establish a process for reporting non-compliant activity and be sure to stick to it.
-For some, this may be a two-strike rule, for others immediate removal from the programme.
-It's important to identify different types of non-compliant activity and have processes in place for how you will address each.
+For some, this may be a two-strike rule, for others immediate removal from the program.
+It’s important to identify different types of non-compliant activity and have processes in place for how you will address each.
 For example, a new partner that works in a less mature market may have accidentally promoted your brand in a non-compliant way.
 In this instance, you may wish to give a strike to that affiliate and educate the partner on what needs to change.
-Conversely, another affiliate may be intentionally promoting the brand in a non-compliant way, resulting in immediate removal from the programme.
+Conversely, another affiliate may be intentionally promoting the brand in a non-compliant way, resulting in immediate removal from the program.
 Your affiliate management agency or network can support you with this.

 Before approaching the partner, have data behind you to illustrate the non-complaint process.
 At Acceleration Partners, our team regularly uses data from BrandVerity to identify non-compliant activity.

-4. Regularly review your affiliate programme
+4. Regularly review your affiliate program

 - Any unusual spikes in traffic or sales coming from specific affiliates

-- Use of voucher codes
+- Use of coupon codes

 - Conversions spiking in certain geographic locations

 As an increasing number of consumers are expected to shop online this Q4, you must have a robust process in place to monitor and address affiliate non-compliance to ensure affiliates are driving incremental sales for your brand.